worldcoolguy/mybooks/README.md

 [Demo](http://ybooks.azurewebsites.net/)

 ## Instructions
-You'll need bower to install the packages before run the install step.
+You'll need bower to install the packages before run install.
+Site will run at http://localhost:7203, if you need to change the port, you can change it at server.js.

 ## Instalattion